Stiven Christie Management

 Phone: +44 (0)131 228 4040

 “Thou Art Alive!
-A professional’s guide to playing Shakespeare his way” is an exploration of how an astute and professionally-minded playwright worked in the days of limited or non-existent rehearsal time when printing costs were prohibitive.
-We can still use Shakespeare's methods today.
-This book shows you how, with the added bonus of access to an online resource for which this book was specially commissioned.
+A professional’s guide to playing Shakespeare his way” i.e. with limited or non-existent rehearsal.
+(With access to an online resource for which this book was specially commissioned.)
+(2017)

-To push beyond what we are taught, to uncover altogether different truths, takes confidence, training and experience but starts with vision.
+To push beyond what we are taught, to uncover altogether different truths, takes confidence, training and experience, but it starts with vision.

 What started as a hunch about a radical rethink produced startling results.
-At first it was laughed at, then it was rejected, but soon people will say they knew it all along.
-But you read it here first.
-Was the truth about a four hundred year old story simply forgotten or was it suppressed?
-Rethink history and you be the judge.
+Was the truth about a four hundred year old story simply forgotten?
+Or was it suppressed?
+Rethinking history, judge for yourself.

-A natural eye for a story, an ear for the rhythm and pulse of the right phrase, the right word in the right place, an innate sense of balance, style and content.
-New insights or previously unconnected findings backed up by years of patient and detailed research.
-Told through personal anecdote and testimony the work is built on a foundation of academic rigor.
-If the best way to learn is to teach, the best teacher is one who invites inquiry.
+A natural eye for a story.
+An ear for the rhythm and pulse of the right phrase.
+The right word in the right place.
+An innate sense of balance, style and content.
+In her writing of non-fiction, new insights or previously unconnected findings are backed up by patient and painstaking research and academic rigour.

 Eliza Langland is a member of...